domiyanyue/my_notes/move_semantics_rvalue_reference.md

 The overloaded `[]` operator for class `std::map` returns a reference type to `string` which is lvalue.
 This makes index accessing access possible with assignment operator.

 ### lvalue to rvalue conversion
-In the following example, `+` takes two rvalues as argument and returns an rvalue.
+In the following example, `+` takes two rvalues as arguments and returns an rvalue.
 ```C++
 int a = 1;
 int b = 2;